UNRAVELING AMBLYOPIA, STRABISMUS, PHORIAS AND TROPIAS

-Amblyopia, strabismus, phorias and tropia are terms we hear occasionally but may not fully understand.
+Amblyopia, strabismus, phoria and tropia are terms we hear occasionally but may not fully understand.
 This course defines and helps us differentiate between these terms.
-To under stand these eye misalignment conditions and their visual effects, we will first learn about normal eye alignment and image formation in the brain through binocular vision, binocular fusion and stereopsis (3D).
-You will learn how the eye moves to align images on the retina for clear visual perception.
+To understand these eye misalignment conditions and their visual effects, we will first learn about normal eye alignment and image formation in the brain through binocular vision, binocular fusion and stereopsis (3D).
+You will learn how the eye moves to align images on the retina for clear single vision.
 Upon completion of this course, you will understand the visual effect of functional vision problems or deficiencies due to incorrect ocular alignment.
-Lastly, this course provides measures for the optician to integrate when working with patients who have functional vision problems or deficiencies.
+Lastly, this course provides recommendations for the optician to integrate when working with patients who have functional vision problems or deficiencies.

 BINOCULAR VISION, FUSION AND STEREOPSIS

 We see with our brain.
 The retina is an extension of the brain.
 Images formed on the retina transport to the brain in the form of electrochemical signals via the optic nerve.
-In order to see clearly, both of our eyes must focus on the same thing in space and time—this is binocular vision.
-With good binocular (two eyes) vision, images formed on the retina overlap in the brain and are equivalent allowing binocular fusion where the brain combines the two overlapping images into one clear image.
-We need two eyes to produce stereopsis, the ability to see depth in three dimensional space.
+In order to see a single image, each of our eyes must fixate on the same thing in space and time—this is binocular vision.
+With good binocular (both eyes) vision, images formed on the retina of each eye overlap in the brain allowing binocular fusion; the brain combines the two overlapping images into one clear image.
+We need two eyes to produce stereopsis, the ability to see depth in three-dimensional space.
 To achieve equivalent images on the retinas, the eyes must have normal movement and ability to align the view of objects in our environment.
 Next, we will learn about the muscles that control eye movement and facilitate proper alignment.

 SIX EXTRAOCULAR MUSCLES